gecko0307/dagon/doc/Runtime Dependencies.md

 dagon:assimp requires `Assimp.dll` under Windows and `libassimp.so` under Linux.
 On 64-bit platforms, Dagon provides a prebuilt Assimp library, which is automatically copied to your project after compilation (if you are building with DUB).

+## dagon:audio

+dagon:audio extension requires [SoLoud](https://github.com/jarikomppa/soloud).
+It can be installed system-wide or placed to the project's folder.

+dagon:audio requires `soloud.dll` under Windows and `libsoloud.so` under Linux.
+On 64-bit platforms, Dagon provides a prebuilt SoLoud library, which is automatically copied to your project after compilation (if you are building with DUB).
+Under windows Dagon also provides optional OpenMPT libraries for tracker music formats support.

 ## dagon:video

 dagon:video extension requires [libVLC](https://www.videolan.org/vlc/libvlc.html) 3.0.21.
 It can be installed system-wide or placed to the project's folder.